ptomulik/puppet-portsng/README.md

 ## <a id="module-description"></a>Module Description

-The module is an alternative for puppet's built-int __ports__ provider.
+The module is an alternative to puppet's built-int __ports__ provider.
 It provides additional features and is free of several issues found in the built-int __ports__ provider.
 For details see [remarks](#remarks).